elnazshadkami/assignment-2/README.md

 *Figure 4.
 I recreated the pattern from an image that was related to my concept.
 The main design was inside a square, based on the idea I had.
 The shapes look archaic, and the vertical,horizontal and diagonal axis (If BB' is L α. x + y = L ; (x,y) → (L - y,L - x) ) are arranged to keep the pattern centered.*

 [![4-comma][images-fig5]](https://example.com)
 *Figure 5.
 Figure 4.6 was used as the base to design a new repeating module.
-It was reflected twice along the horizontal axis and twice along the vertical axis, resulting in an expanded and more detailed pattern.*
+A reflection about the vertical axis.

+/A reflection about the horizontal axis.

+/Another reflection about the vertical axis.

+/Another reflection about the horizontal axis.

+/A final reflection about the vertical axis.*

 [![4-comma][images-fig6]](https://example.com)